tlagaly/lawnsync-app/memory-bank/decisionLog.md

 - Added tab navigation in the Dashboard for switching between list and calendar views
 - Used localStorage for task persistence with future Firebase synchronization capability
 - Implemented task detail view with rescheduling options based on weather forecasts

+### [2025-05-06 11:19:00] - Lawn Progress Gallery Implementation Approach
+**Decision**: Implement the Lawn Progress Gallery feature with TypeScript interfaces, GalleryService with mock/real implementation pattern, and modular UI components.

+**Rationale**: Visual timeline tracking is a key differentiator for LawnSync, enabling users to see the progress of their lawn care efforts.
+The implementation follows established project patterns while providing a rich, intuitive interface for photo management.

+**Implications**:
+- Created dedicated TypeScript interfaces for photos and comparisons
+- Implemented GalleryService with consistent mock/real toggle pattern for development and testing
+- Built local storage persistence with localStorage for MVP, designed for future Firebase Storage integration
+- Developed PhotoGallery component with filtering and camera/upload functionality
+- Created PhotoCompare component with interactive before/after slider
+- Integrated gallery components into the Dashboard with tabbed navigation
+- Enhanced QuickActions with shortcuts for capturing new lawn photos
+- Mobile-first implementation with touch gestures for swiping through photos
+- Enabled offline viewing of previously captured photos